 A dash of adventure

 Rotorua is bursting with exciting adventure activities, many of which are world firsts.
 Challenge friends on the pedal powered Schweeb monorail at Agroventures or tear down the hill in a three-wheel luge gravity cart at Skyline Rotorua.
-For something quirkier, try Zorbing - a uniquely New Zealand activity that involves rolling down a hill in a large transparent plastic orb.
+For something quirkier, try OGO - a uniquely New Zealand activity that involves rolling down a hill in a large transparent plastic orb.

 There are plenty of other adventure activities too.
 Paddle over the world’s highest commercially rafted waterfall with River Rats, or if motorsport is your thing, why not test your driving skills on New Zealand’s newest and longest A-rated kart racing circuit.
 Alternatively, the Mamaku Plateau north of Rotorua is the perfect setting for off-roading with tour company Off Road NZ.